 Here is a recap of this year's "Dirty Dozen" scams:

-Phishing: Taxpayers need to be on guard against fake emails or websites looking to steal personal information.
+Phishing: Taxpayers need to guard against fake emails or websites looking to steal personal information.
 The IRS will never initiate contact with taxpayers via email about a tax bill or refund.
-Don’t click on emails or fake websites claiming to be from the IRS.
+Don't click on emails or fake websites claiming to be from the IRS.
 They may be nothing more than scams to steal personal information.
 (IR-2017-15)

 Phone Scams: Phone calls from criminals impersonating IRS agents remain an ongoing threat to taxpayers.
 The IRS has seen a surge of these phone scams in recent years as con artists threaten taxpayers with police arrest, deportation, and license revocation, among other things.
 (IR-2017-19)

 Identity Theft: Taxpayers need to watch out for identity theft, especially around tax time.
-The IRS aggressively pursues criminals that file fraudulent returns using someone else’s Social Security number.
-Though the agency is making progress on this front, taxpayers still need to be extremely cautious and do everything they can to avoid becoming victimized.
+The IRS aggressively pursues criminals that file fraudulent returns using someone else's Social Security number.
+Though the agency is making progress on this front, taxpayers still need to be extremely cautious and do everything to avoid becoming victimized.
 (IR-2017-22)

 Return Preparer Fraud: Be on the lookout for unscrupulous return preparers.
 The vast majority of tax professionals provide honest, high-quality service.
 Some dishonest preparers set up shop each filing season to perpetrate refund fraud, identity theft, and other scams that hurt taxpayers.
 (IR-2017-23)